Harshitx3/Dormq/client/README.md

 # DormQ Client Deployment Guide

-## Netlify Deployment Instructions
+## API Connection Configuration

+### Direct API Connection (Current Setup)

+The application is now configured to connect directly to the Vercel backend:

+- All API calls use the absolute URL: `https://dormq.vercel.app/api`
+- This approach bypasses Netlify's proxy and connects directly to Vercel
+- A test page is available at `test-api.html` to verify the connection

-### Setup
+### Alternative: Netlify Proxy Setup

+If direct connection doesn't work, the project can be configured to use Netlify's proxy:

-1. The project has been configured with the necessary Netlify configuration files:
+1. The project includes necessary Netlify configuration files:
    - `_redirects` - Handles API proxying
    - `netlify.toml` - Contains build and redirect settings